Overview

 Adaptive Design, Inc.

 ILR High Road New York is a statewide program that aims to teach ILR students practical methods for civic engagement and leadership through economic justice, evidence-based policy, and strategic development that creates opportunity for community members to share in prosperity.
-The Summer 2024 New York City (NYC) High Road Fellowship Program will run from June 4th to July 26th.
+The Summer 2026 New York City (NYC) High Road Fellowship Program will run from June 1st to July 31st, 2026.
 Students intern in person with various NYC partner organizations and will participate in weekly cohort workshops focused on critical reflection and peer-to-peer collaboration and networking and learning opportunities with guest speakers will be offered at ILR's NYC office on Lexington Avenue.
-All interns will be paid and need-based subsidized housing will be available
+All interns will be paid and need-based subsidized housing will be available.

 Interns will engage in projects that range from supporting research and outreach for our Adapt for Access program, which looks at the needs of children and families with disabilities at home, in school, or in the community; this will include but is not limited to researching organizations and schools in need of custom adaptations, attending community resource presentations and events to grow Adaptive Design’s network of partners larger, and more.